billmj/UTEP_PNNL_DeepLearning_Optimization/cyPAPI/README.md

 The cyPAPI repository is here: https://github.com/icl-utk-edu/cyPAPI

+## Note
+The following steps are to install both cyPAPI and PAPI at your $HOME directory in perlmutter.

 ## Prerequisites

-Ensure you have the following modules installed in your login node:
+Ensure you have the following modules uninstalled/installed in your login node:
-- module load papi
+- module unload perftools-base
 - module load python

 Make sure you are on a compute node and place the account to the project name: